neel/udho/docs/pages/db/subtask.md

 >::with(ctx, pool);
 @endcode

-@note The activities are defined @ref PgSubtasks_activities "below"
+@note The activities are defined in the @ref PgSubtasks_activities "Appendix"

+@par If one activity fails then all activities that depend on it will also be cancelled.

 The `start` mentioned above creates a collector and an initial activity works as an empty subtask but doesn't perform any SQL query.